 To evaluate our ShBF framework in comparison with prior art, we conducted experiments using real-world network traces.
 Our results show that ShBF significantly advances the state-of-the-art on all three types of set queries: membership, association, and multiplicity.
-For membership queries, in comparison with the standard BF, ShBF has about the same FPR but is about 2 times faster; in comparison with 1MemBF [17], which represents the state-of-the-art in membership query BFs, ShBF has 10% ~ 19% lower FPR and 1.27 ~ 1.44 times faster query speed.
+For membership queries, in comparison with the standard BF, ShBF has about the same FPR but is about 2 times faster; in comparison with 1MemBF [5], which represents the state-of-the-art in membership query BFs, ShBF has $10\% \sim 19\%$ lower FPR and $1.27 \sim 1.44$ times faster query speed.
 For association queries, in comparison with iBF, ShBF has 1.47 times higher probability of a clear answer, and has 1.4 times faster query speed.
-For multiplicity queries, in comparison with Spectral BF [8], which represents the state-of-the-art in multiplicity query BFs, ShBF has 1.45 ~ 1.62 times higher correctness rate and the query speeds are comparable.
+For multiplicity queries, in comparison with Spectral BF [6], which represents the state-of-the-art in multiplicity query BFs, ShBF has $1.45 \sim 1.62$ times higher correctness rate and the query speeds are comparable.
+Furthermore, we have released the source code of our implementations of ShBF schemes and our implementation of existing state-of-the-art solutions [7].

-2. RELATED WORK
+II.
+RELATED WORK

 We now review related work on the three types of set queries: membership, association, and multiplicity queries, which are mostly based on Bloom Filters.
-Elaborate surveys of the work on Bloom Filters can be found in [5, 14, 18, 19].
+Elaborate surveys on Bloom Filters and applications can be found in [?], [8]-[11].

-2.1 Membership Queries
+A. Membership Queries

 Prior work on membership queries focuses on optimizing BF in terms of the number of hash operations and the number of memory accesses.
-Fan et al. proposed the Cuckoo filter and found that it is more efficient in terms of space and time compared to BF [10].
+Fan et al. [12] proposed the Cuckoo filter and found that it is more efficient in terms of space and time compared to BF.
 This improvement comes at the cost of non-negligible probability of failing when inserting an element.
-To reduce the number of hash computation, Kirsch et al. proposed to use two hash functions $h_1(\cdot)$ and $h_2(\cdot)$ to simulate k hash functions $(h_1(\cdot) + i h_2(\cdot)) \% m$, where $(1 \leq i \leq k)$; but the cost is increased FPR [13].
-To reduce the number of memory accesses, Qiao et al. proposed to confine the output of the k hash functions within certain number of machine words, which reduces the number of memory accesses during membership queries; but the cost again is increased FPR [17].
+To reduce the number of hash computation, Kirsch and Mitzenmacher proposed to use two hash functions $h_1(\cdot)$ and $h_2(\cdot)$ to simulate k hash functions $(h_1(\cdot) + i h_2(\cdot)) \% m$, where $(1 \leq i \leq k)$; but the cost is increased FPR [13].
+To reduce the number of memory accesses, Qiao et al. [5] proposed to confine the output of the k hash functions within certain number of machine words, which reduces the number of memory accesses during membership queries; but the cost again is increased FPR.
 In contrast, ShBF reduces the number of hash operations and memory access by about half while keeping FPR about the same as BF.

-2.2 Association Queries
+B. Association Queries

 Prior work on association queries focuses on identifying the set, among a group of pair-wise disjoint sets, to which an element belongs.
 A straightforward solution is iBF, which builds one BF for each set.
 To query an element, iBF generates a membership query for each set's BF and finds out which set(s) the unknown element is in.
-This solution is used in the Summary-Cache Enhanced ICP protocol [11].
-Other notable solutions include kBF [20], Bloomtree [22], Bloomier [6], Coded BF [16], Combinatorial BF [12], and SVBF [15].
+This solution is used in the Summary-Cache Enhanced ICP protocol [3].
+Other notable solutions include kBF [14], Bloomtree [15], Difference Bloom filter [16], Bloomier [17], Coded BF [18], Combinatorial BF [19].
 When some sets have intersections, there will be consecutive 1s in the filters, and the false positive rate will increase and formulas will change.
 In this paper, we focus on the query of two sets with intersections.

-2.3 Multiplicity Queries
+C. Multiplicity Queries